nightroman/FarNet/PowerShellFar/README.md

 [Contents]

 PowerShellFar is configured by profiles in `%FARPROFILE%\FarNet\PowerShellFar`.
-Profile are invoked once per their session, when needed, in the global scope.
+Profiles are invoked once per their session, when needed, in the global scope.

 Used profiles:

 - `Profile.ps1`
+- `Profile-Console.ps1`
 - `Profile-Editor.ps1`
 - `Profile-Local.ps1`
 - `Profile-Remote.ps1`

----
+***
 **Profile.ps1**

 It is the main session profile invoked on loading.
 A separate thread is used